greyovo/PicQuery/README_en.md

 - Google Play - Search for “PicQuery”，or click the button above
 - Download APK from [Release](https://github.com/greyovo/PicQuery/releases)

-> For iOS, please refer to *[Queryable](https://apps.apple.com/us/app/queryable-find-photo-by-text/id1661598353)*, the inspiration behind this application, developed and open-sourced by [@mazzzystar](https://github.com/mazzzystar).
+> 🍎 For iOS users, please refer to *[Queryable](https://apps.apple.com/us/app/queryable-find-photo-by-text/id1661598353)*, the inspiration behind this application, developed and open-sourced by [@mazzzystar](https://github.com/mazzzystar).

 ## Implementation

-> Thanks to [@mazzzystar](https://github.com/mazzzystar) and [@Young-Flash](https://github.com/Young-Flash) for their assistance during the development of this application.
+> Thanks to [@mazzzystar](https://github.com/mazzzystar) and [@Young-Flash](https://github.com/Young-Flash) for their assistance during the development.
 The discussion can be viewed [here](https://github.com/mazzzystar/Queryable/issues/12).

 *PicQuery* is powered by OpenAI's [CLIP model](https://github.com/openai/CLIP).